mxstn/mxstn.github.io/_posts/2024-08-17-liouville_and_sdes.md

 ## SDEs

-Now, can we write down a SDE that describes the evolution of $\mu(t)$ with density $p(t, \cdot)$?
+Now, can we write down a SDE that describes the evolution of $\mu_t_$?
-And vice versa, for a given SDE with fixed initial distribution, can we find a non-autonomous vector field \eqref{ode} describing the evolution of the SDE in the above sense?
+And vice versa, for a given SDE with fixed initial distribution, can we find a non-autonomous vector field \eqref{ode} also describing the evolution of the distribution in the above sense?
-The answers are given by the Fokker-Planck equation.
+A way to answer this is to look at the Fokker-Planck equation.

 For this, consider a general SDE
 $$